How to Recover Files Deleted by Viruses

 - Question from Reddit

-5 Methods to Recover Files Deleted by Virus
+6 Methods to Recover Files Deleted by Viruses

-In this guide, we’ll walk you through how to recover files deleted by virus and keep your data safe in the future.
+Now, let's learn how to recover files infected by a virus attack, from built-in Windows commands to professional recovery tools, to keep your data safe in the future.

 Method 1: Check Recycle Bin or Trash